 With a small batch size and high expense, every drop counts and a serum bottle should help make sure spillages are unlikely.

-My diy anti-aging serum recipes are very intensive and highly concentrated, if you use one of these under your homemade moisturizer it will help it penetrate the skin.
+My homemade anti-aging serum recipes are very intensive and highly concentrated, if you use one of these under your homemade moisturizer it will help it penetrate the skin.
 It will also boost hydration by forming a barrier to reduce water loss.
-Why Make A Homemade Serum?
-DIY Serums are the hottest new skincare treatment in Europe right now and so they should be,…
+Why Make A Serum?
+DIY Serums are the hottest new skincare treatment in Europe right now and so they…

 How Do You Use A Homemade Face Moisturizer?